mtreinik/animate/README.md

 All 3D graphics are drawn into a virtual [framebuffer](https://en.wikipedia.org/wiki/Framebuffer) that uses a resolution of 160x100 pixels.
-The frame buffer is upsampled with interpolation to 320x200 when the image is copied to actual video memory in `bltscreen.
+The frame buffer is upsampled with interpolation to 320x200 when the image is copied to actual video memory by `bltscreen`.
 A lower resolution is used to speed up graphics performance.
 Actually each line of the framebuffer is 256 pixels long for optimiziation reasons, but only 160 pixels per line are used.

 3D graphics consist of [Texture mapped](https://en.wikipedia.org/wiki/Texture_mapping) quadrilateral polygons that are